Sumichaaan19/vibedot/README.md

 ### 🎨 Theming & Appearance
 - **GTK 3.0 / GTK 4.0** – Libraries for creating graphical applications, ensuring a cohesive and stylish UI.
-- **KDE.org (Plasma-related settings)** – Components for KDE system integration and theming.
 - **Nwg-look** – A GTK theme switcher tailored for Wayland-based desktops.
-- **Xsettingsd** – A lightweight daemon that applies XSettings for consistent GTK theming.

 ### 🖥️ System Utilities
 - **Bluetuith** – A TUI (terminal user interface) Bluetooth manager for handling Bluetooth devices.